Mahdijamebozorg/ChatApp/README.md

 # chatapp

-## A realtime messaging app writen in flutter!
+## A realtime messaging app written in flutter!